Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 Although people from privileged backgrounds might think that marginalized people are overreacting when it comes to microaggressions, that can’t be further from the truth.

-Namely, most of the members of marginalized groups ignore the majority of microaggressions, because dealing with each and every one of them would be exhausting.
+Namely, most members of marginalized groups ignore the majority of microaggressions because dealing with each one of them would be exhausting.

 On the other hand, psychologists say that responding to microaggressions might be empowering.